-Alan Cooper argues that when designers understand the complexity of coding, they might unintentionally gravitate towards simpler, developer-friendly solutions instead of user-centric ones.
-In other words, coding knowledge might inadvertently constrain creative, user-focused design solutions.
+Alan Cooper argues that when designers understand the complexity of coding, they might settle for simpler, developer-friendly solutions instead of pushing for what users actually need.

 "No, designers should not code.
 But lurking behind the demand for designers to code is the more pertinent and useful question of whether or not designers should understand the strong forces that the coder has to wrestle with.
 My answer to that is an unequivocal 'Yes!'"